NioTheFirst/ScType/README.md

 __This repo does not include the Benchmark dataset in the paper, however the Docker image does.__

-All other code is unimportant or used by Slither.
+All other code belongs to Slither.

 # Introduction to Core Components